kissmetrics/km-support/_posts/2012-10-19-event-library.md

 In your [site settings][site-settings], follow the smaller link in the Event Library section to "[View Total Counts][count]".

+* **I created an event using the Event Library, but I'm not able to see that event when setting up reports.
+What's wrong?**

+One thing to keep in mind is that an event must have data associated with it before it can become available to reports.
+If there's no data associated with an event, as is often the case with a freshly-created event, you won't be able to use it in reports.
+To check on the status of an event and see if it has received data, visit the "[View Total Counts][count]" page.

 {% include summaries/event_library_summary.html %}

 [site-settings]: https://www.kissmetrics.com/settings